 Digital Public Library of America

 Director Nancy Gwinn serves as the official Smithsonian representative to the DPLA.
 In addition, our Assistant Director for Digital Services, Martin Kalfatovic, is co-chair of the DPLA's Technical Aspects Workstream.
 The Smithsonian Libraries is also providing content for the beta test of the DPLA through our digitization work in the Biodiversity Heritage Library.

 To improve the workflow in our mass-digitization programs, lead developer Joel Richard has created a web-based, open-source tool that enables us to add page-level metadata to scanned books (or other 'sequentially organized' objects) as well as package and submit those scans to the Internet Archive.
-The code has been released under an Apache v.2 license and is available on Google code.
+The code has been released under an Apache v.2 license and is available on GitHub.
 If you or your organization are interested in using, or becoming committers, to this project, contact Joel Richard.